 Night Sky: Our Solar System

-Timed for when the moon is present in the sky but not fully illuminated, we can enjoy the night sky unimpeded by artificial light or the brightness of a full moon, and see many of the brighter objects that are visible.
-The moon is especially enjoyable to view through a telescope because features near the terminator (the boundary between the lit and unlit portions of the moon) stand out in particularly high contrast and are easy to discern.
+This program is timed for when the moon is present in the sky but not fully illuminated; we can enjoy the night sky unimpeded by artificial lighting or the brightness of a full moon, and see many of the brighter objects that are visible.
+It is especially enjoyable to view the partial moon through a telescope because features near the terminator (the boundary between the lit and unlit portions of the moon) stand out in particularly high contrast and are easy to discern.